 The course reinforces theoretical concepts by using realistic, practical case studies, from which you will gain experience of applying benefits management and business acceptance techniques.

-Presented to you by one of the expert training consultants pictured below, each member of our Benefits Management & Business Acceptance training team bring their substantial experience of benefits management, benefits realisation and business acceptance to the programme.
+Presented to you by one of the expert training consultants pictured below.
+Each member of our Benefits Management & Business Acceptance training team brings substantial experience of benefits management, benefits realisation and business acceptance to the programme.

 To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide to those three days.

 Yes.
-During this three day course you’ll receive all the training you need to prepare for the BCS Benefits Management and Business Acceptance certificate examination, which is held on the final afternoon of the course.
+During this three day course you’ll receive all the training you need to prepare for the BCS Benefits Management and Business Acceptance certificate examination.
 Through a given business scenario, this open-book exam puts your knowledge of benefits, management, business acceptance testing and benefits realisation to the test.
 A pass means you’re another step closer to achieving the BCS International Diploma in Business Analysis – the de facto certification for practicing business analysts.
 One last thing; this course also enables you to develop SFIA skills BENM, level 5.